NTDXYG/DualSC/readme.md

 numpy 1.19+
 ```

-## How to run
+## How to run on your corpus

+1、prepare the 'prefix' in your corpus, some examples can be seen in 'data' folder

-just modify the settings in model/DualSC.py and run it.
+2、just modify the settings in model/DualSC.py(such as n_layers/ d_model/ n_heads and more) and run it.

 ## How to evaluate